Glossary of Industry Terms

 Byproducts: Secondary products generated during the production process of primary goods, which can be reused or processed for additional value, often in bioenergy contexts.

-Carbon Cycle: The natural process through which carbon is exchanged among the atmosphere, oceans, soil, and living organisms, playing a crucial role in regulating Earth’s climate.
+The natural process through which carbon is exchanged among the atmosphere, oceans, soil, and living organisms, playing a crucial role in regulating Earth’s climate.

 Carbon Footprint: The total amount of greenhouse gases emitted directly or indirectly by an individual, organization, or product.